atan009/vimrc/README.md

 	sh <(curl https://github.com/atan009/vimrc/raw/master/download.sh -L)

-If the user already has .vim and `.vimrc` files, this installation will create a new directory called "old_vim_config" and move all the old files into it.
+If the you already have .vim and `.vimrc` files, this installation will create a new directory called "old_vim_config" and move all the old files into it.

 vim :neckbeard::zzz:
 -----------------------